Friday, November 6, 2020

 where crows interpenetrate shadows,

-both seeking shelter, both scrutinous,
+both seeking shelter, scrutinous,

-demanding proof that the blackness
+demanding proof that their feathers

 the gulch has ruptured here,

-warded by the fronds of an old pepper—
+warded by the fronds of an old pepper--

-a place where coyotes come to take rabbits,
+a place where coyotes take rabbits,

 and burrs cast hooks,